 Conducting practical classes in the discipline "Theory of process management" is carried out in the following forms:

-- a survey based on materials discussed in lectures and studied independently according to the recommended literature; - analysis and discussion of issues on topics, tasks planned by the teacher for a particular practical lesson.
+- a survey based on materials discussed in lectures and studied independently according to the recommended literature; - analysis and discussion of issues on topics.

 Attendance at practical classes and active participation in them is mandatory.